Frequently Asked Questions

 Although no prediction of inflation is completely accurate due to the many uncertainties of the economy, our architect has accounted for expected increased costs as construction proceeds.

 The need will not go away.
 In fact, it grows with each passing year as our facilities get older.
 At the same time, costs will continue to increase.
 In 2018, a replacement high school was expected to cost about $88 million.
-Today we are asking for $110M or $122M depending on which version the school board selects.
-Construction costs have been increasing historically at about 5.5%.
-We must continue to ask, for the sake of our children and the future of our community — but each year we will be asking for more money to accomplish the same purpose.
+Today we are asking for about $126 million for a new high school.
+Construction costs have been increasing historically at about 5.5%, and are expected to continue rising faster than the Consumer Price Index.
+In the period from February, 2018 to February, 2026, school construction costs have risen 50.4% (U.S. Bureau of Labor Statistics, Producer Price Index).
+We must continue to ask, for the sake of our children and the future of our community… but each year we will be asking for more money to accomplish the same purpose.

 The Facilities Advisory Committee looked closely at the possibility of remodeling the existing high school building, but ultimately rejected the idea.
 If there were just a few issues, we could address each of them.
 But there are many issues, and addressing any one of them still leaves us with all the others along with aging buildings.
 Replacement parts are not always available for aging equipment.
 Even an extensive remodel would still leave us with an old building core and foundation.
 It is not cost-effective to remodel.